Use the Web API with table definitions

 |[Organization URI]/api/data/v9.0/ManagedPropertyDefinitions||For internal use only|

-MetadataId as the unique identifier property, which it inherits from the MetadataBase EntityType.
-While all metadata entities have a
+MetadataId as the unique identifier property, which it inherits from the MetadataBase EntityType/.
+While all definition entities have a

 MetadataId, you can’t query all of them directly.
-For example, you can query and perform operations on attributes only in the context of the
+For example, you can query and perform operations on attributes (table columns) only in the context of the

 EntityMetadata entity that contains them.

-These entities have some substantial differences from the entities that store business and application data, for example:
+These definition entities have some substantial differences from the tables that store business and application data, for example:

-The properties for metadata entities use many of the complex and enum types defined in Web API ComplexType Reference and Web API EnumType Reference rather than the primitive data types used for properties in entities that inherit from crmbaseentity EntityType.
+The properties for definition entities use many of the complex and enum types defined in Web API ComplexType Reference and Web API EnumType Reference rather than the primitive data types used for properties in entities that inherit from crmbaseentity EntityType/.

-Metadata entities follow a different naming convention and maintain the Pascal Case naming style used in the assemblies of the organization service.
+Definition entities follow a different naming convention and maintain the Pascal Case naming style used in the assemblies of the Organization service.

 In This Section

-You can use the Web API to query metadata using a RESTful query style.
+You can use the Web API to query table or column definitions using a RESTful query style.

-Your applications can adapt to configuration changes by querying the metadata.
-When you know one of the key properties of a metadata item, you can retrieve metadata definitions using the Web API.
+Your applications can adapt to configuration changes by querying the table and column definitions.
+When you know one of the key properties of a definition item, you can retrieve definitions using the Web API.

-Create and update entity definitions using the Web API
+Create and update table definitions using the Web API

-You can create and update entities and attributes using the Web API to achieve the same results you get with the organization service CreateEntityRequest, UpdateEntityRequest, CreateAttributeRequest, and UpdateAttributeRequest.
+You can create and update tables and columns using the Web API to achieve the same results you get with the organization service CreateEntityRequest, UpdateEntityRequest, CreateAttributeRequest, and UpdateAttributeRequest.

-Create and update entity relationships using the Web API
+Create and update table relationships using the Web API

-You can check whether entities are eligible to participate in a relationship with other entities and then create or update those relationships using the Web API.
+You can check whether tables are eligible to participate in a relationship with other tables and then create or update those relationships using the Web API.